Humanlike AI Design Increases Anthropomorphism but Yields Divergent Outcomes on Engagement and Trust Globally: Methods

 \subsubsection{Participants}

-We recruited a total of 2,400 participants (N=2,400) from six countries via a representative research panel, sampling N=400 participants per country: USA, Germany, Japan, India, Egypt, and Brazil.
-The reduction in countries compared to Study 1 allowed for a larger sample size per country, supporting the experimental design, while still sampling from a global and culturally diverse user pool.
-The sample size was pre-registered and determined by a power analysis (\texttt{pwr} in R) to ensure sufficient statistical power for both overall and within-country treatment comparisons.
-We sampled 400 participants per country to enable within-country analyses.
-We created a pre-registration document that details the sample size and analysis plan, and followed it throughout the study.
-However, due to an upload issue noted after data collection, the document was not formally pre-registered before the start of the study.
-We still followed the intended sampling and analysis, and any deviations are labeled as \textit{exploratory analysis}.
-Sampling continued until N=2,400 complete participants were reached (accounting for dropped participants due to attention or incomplete surveys).
+We recruited 2,400 participants from six countries via a representative research panel ($N=$ 400 per country): USA, Germany, Japan, India, Egypt, and Brazil.
+Reducing the number of countries relative to Study 1 allowed for larger within-country samples to support the experimental design while maintaining cultural diversity.
+Sample size for Study 2 was determined via power analysis.
+With $N=2{,}400$ participants ($n \approx 600$ per treatment arm), a sensitivity analysis indicates that pooled pairwise comparisons were powered to detect effects as small as Cohen's $d = 0.162$ (two-sided $t$-test, $\alpha = .05$, power $= .80$).
+Within-country pairwise comparisons ($n \approx 100$ per arm) were powered to detect effects of $d = 0.40$, reflecting the exploratory nature of the subgroup analyses.
+We created a pre-registration document detailing sample size and analysis plan.
+Due to an upload issue discovered after data collection, the document was not formally registered before data collection began.
+We followed the intended protocol throughout; any deviations are labeled as exploratory.
+Sampling continued until 2,400 complete responses were obtained after excluding participants based on pre-registered criteria ($N=$ 874 failed an attention check, $N=$ 260 provided ineligible responses for the open-ended questions signaling that they had not paid attention, and $N=$ 78 failed survey panel’s quality standards).